Pewpewarrows/AssetRace/README.md

 * Minified files, each separately, at the end
 * Minified files, concatenated, in the head
 * Minified files, concatenated, at the end
+* Minified files, bundled, in the head
+* Minified files, bundled, at the end

 CDN Usage: